themrchas/vue-bootstrap/README.md

 - Vertical alignment of individual columns within a row
 - Horizonatal alignment of columns within a row resembling flex box

 ## Default bootstrap settings modified.
-Note the VS Code Live SASS Extenson used,
+### Note the VS Code Live SASS Extenson was used.
 - $spaces
 - $body-color